 Modularity

-This standard describes eight Standarization Targets.
-These targets are independent and a conforming implementation may implement one or more of them.
+This standard describes eight Standardization Targets.
+These targets are independent and a conforming implementation may implement one or more of the targets.

 Conformance Classes

 This standard identifies eight conformance classes.
-One conformance class is defined for each correspoding set of Structural Data Units (SDUs), each SDU linked to the Logical Model as an alias for a class or attribute.
-Additionally, each of the eight standarization targets is represented by a conformance class, defined by a requirements class.
+One conformance class is defined for each corresponding set of Structural Data Units (SDUs) where each SDU is linked to the Logical Model as an alias for a class or attribute.
+Additionally, each of the eight standardization targets is represented by a conformance class as defined by a corresponding requirements class.
 The tests in Annex A are organized by Requirements Class.
 An implementation of a conformance class must pass all tests specified in Annex A for the corresponding requirements class.

 No conformance class has a dependency on another conformance class.